yorkshiretwist/product-lead-developer-home-exercise/README.md

 Anyway, if I were to do this exercise again I would probably ask if it's acceptable to create the app using _any_ front-end technique of choice.
 However, for now, this is my submission.

 Thank you for reading my rant :)

+## Update

+I have developed a reponse to this exercise using an alternative approach, please see details in this repo: https://github.com/yorkshiretwist/product-lead-developer-home-exercise-custom